My Simple, Productive Morning Routine

 Go outside and get a few minutes of fresh air.
 My morning routine ends with some time outside, usually with my dogs, where I mentally run through the day - that visualization helps my day run a lot smoother.

 I don’t have breakfast as part of my routine because my big glass of water leaves me satiated for the first hour of my day or so.
-After I come back inside, I’ll typically jump into work, checking emails and getting a few simple tasks done, using my first break to eat then instead.
+After I come back inside, I’ll typically jump into work, checking emails and getting a few simple tasks done.
+Breakfast follows during my first break, around 10am or so.